pamelastark/pamelastark.github.io/_pages/about.md

 About Me
 ======

 Welcome!
-My name is Pam Stark and I am an incoming Ph.D. student at Stanford University studying experimental physics in the School of Humanities and Sciences.
+My name is Pam Stark and I am an incoming Ph.D. student at Stanford University studying experimental particle physics.
+On this website, you can find information about my research interests, random thoughts about science, and my perspectives on equity and inclusion within academic physics.
+For further inquiries, please reach out to me by email (through my sidebar) or follow me on Twitter :)